-- 626. CPD will develop, revise, implement, and maintain policies and procedures as required by this Agreement consistent with the timelines identified herein.
-CPD will ensure that its policies and procedures are plainly written, logically organized, and use clearly defined terms. - implemented or maintained by this Agreement to the Monitor and OAG for review, comment, and, subsequently, if necessary, objection.
+603. CPD will develop, revise, implement, and maintain policies and procedures as required by this Agreement consistent with the timelines identified herein.
+CPD will ensure that its policies and procedures are plainly written, logically organized, and use clearly defined terms.

+- 604. The City and CPD will submit all policies and procedures required to be implemented or maintained by this Agreement to the Monitor and OAG for review, comment, and, subsequently, if necessary, objection.
 When the City and CPD have developed the draft of a new or revised policy or procedure required by this Agreement, they will consult in a collaborative manner at the earliest feasible time with the Monitor and OAG, with the goal of developing consensus on the substance of the policy or procedure, and make any necessary and appropriate adjustments based on those consultations.
 The City and CPD will submit the final draft of any new or revised policy or procedure subject to review and comment by the Monitor and OAG to the Monitor and OAG at least 30 days before the policy or procedure is scheduled to take effect, unless the Parties and the Monitor agree that a shorter period of time is appropriate under the circumstances.
-The Parties and the Monitor will work collaboratively on developing and revising policies and procedures related to this Agreement. - 628.
-In the event that the Monitor and OAG fail to comment on submitted policies or procedures within the 30-day period, the policy or procedure will be deemed to be nonobjectionable by the Monitor and OAG, unless the Monitor, OAG, or both state in writing that additional time is necessary to complete an adequate review and the reason why additional time is necessary.
+The Parties and the Monitor will work collaboratively on developing and revising policies and procedures related to this Agreement. - 605.
+In the event that the Monitor and OAG fail to comment on submitted policies or procedures within the 30-day period, the policy or procedure will be deemed to be non-objectionable by the Monitor and OAG, unless the Monitor, OAG, or both state in writing that additional time is necessary to complete an adequate review and the reason why additional time is necessary.
 In such writing, the Monitor, OAG, or both will specify how much additional time is necessary, which will not exceed 15 additional days.
 Any additional time required by the Monitor or OAG beyond the initial 30-day review period will extend CPD's deadline for implementing the policy or procedure.
 The Parties may seek relief from the Court to the extent the process of reviewing and approving a particular policy or procedure has become unreasonably delayed.